LegendOfMay/portfolio-website/READMe.md

 I need to add a footer and social media links to the profile.

-Have a good day, you dont have to go home BUT . . . 🫡
+Have a good day 🫡